Flowers Foods: With The Suit Settled, Will The Dough Keep Rising?

 This article is presented as an update to an article I published on Flowers Foods (NYSE:FLO) on September 22, 2016.
-Later in this article I will provide a direct link to the original.
+Later in this article, I will provide a direct link to the original.
 However, my primary purpose behind this updated article is to reflect on an important investment concept that my experience suggests that many investors tend to either overlook or improperly respond to.
 In the long run, a company's stock price will be driven by the operating success that the business behind the stock generates.
 In contrast, in the shorter run, the company's stock price can often be greatly affected by emotional responses often instigated by certain events.

 Events, on the other hand, can often incite highly-emotionally charged reactions.
 As a result, events can often have a dramatic impact on short-term price action.
 But most importantly, events can have a significant impact on short-term stock prices even when they really do not have a significant impact on the long-term viability of a given business.
-The secret to dealing with events, and event risk, is to determine whether it represents a temporary interruption in the business, or a permanent impairment of the business's future prospects.
+The secret to dealing with events and event risk is to determine whether it represents a temporary interruption in the business or a permanent impairment of the business's future prospects.

 When an event represents a temporary interruption, it can often lead to an extraordinary long-term opportunity for investors.
 More importantly, at least in my personal experience, most events turn out to be temporary in nature.
 However, panicked investors caught up in the hype and/or hysteria will often sell instead of purchase.
 Therefore, they frequently take unnecessary losses, and worse yet, turn away from extraordinary long-term opportunities.
 Some typical events that elicit this kind of behavior might be a product recall, a lawsuit, an industrial mishap such as a factory explosion - to name just a few of the many possibilities.

 In my original article titled "Flowers Foods: A High-Yield Risk Worth Taking," I suggested that the precipitous drop in Flowers Foods' stock price since October 2015 could be attributed to two primary sources.
-The first, and in my opinion, most prominent issue was a significant slowdown in earnings and revenue growth that started with fiscal 2014 results.
-The second contributor to negative investor sentiment was the pending lawsuit which represents an example of an event risk as discussed above.
+The first, and, in my opinion, most prominent issue was a significant slowdown in earnings and revenue growth that started with fiscal 2014 results.
+The second contributor to negative investor sentiment was the pending lawsuit, which represents an example of an event risk as discussed above.

 However, the lawsuit has been settled, which turned negative investor sentiment into positive investor sentiment - at least temporarily.
 Consequently, Flowers Foods' stock price has surged approximately 30% since the end of September when I published my original article.
-But most importantly, is that my current assessment indicates that Flowers Foods has gone from being attractively undervalued in September, to being fairly valued currently.
+But most importantly, my current assessment indicates that Flowers Foods has gone from being attractively undervalued in September to being fairly valued currently.
 I present my current assessment on Flowers Foods' current valuation and future opportunity in the following F.A.S.T.
 Graphs™ fundamental video analysis:

 Reasons for Optimism

 When considering Flowers Foods as a long-term investment opportunity, the old adage "people got eat" comes to mind.
-Bread has long been a staple that has been consumed for most every family's breakfast, lunch and dinner.
-Although consumers are currently favoring healthier food options, Flowers Foods is adjusting their product offerings accordingly.
+Bread has long been a staple that has been consumed for almost every family's breakfast, lunch and dinner.
+Although consumers are currently favoring healthier food options, Flowers Foods is adjusting its product offerings accordingly.
 More importantly, the company is gaining share in the growing organic category as evidenced below.

 Additionally, Flowers Foods' management team is working hard to improve long-term business results.
 Time will tell how successful these endeavors will be.
 However, it's important to remember that the company does not have to grow very much to produce a solid and growing dividend income stream.
-The following excerpts from their most recent financial report summarize some of management's current initiatives:
+The following excerpts from its most recent financial report summarize some of management's current initiatives:

 Allen Shiver, Flowers Foods president and CEO, said, "We remain acutely focused on driving growth and increasing efficiencies, including our Project Centennial efforts.
 The initial diagnostic phase is complete, and we are now finalizing our plans to implement strategies intended to grow sales and improve margins.
 Today, Flowers is a strong company with a team dedicated to excellence.
 Looking ahead, we are confident we are taking the right steps to build on our strong foundation and enhance shareholder value over the long term.